-In summary, the proposed development triggers additional mitigation for water storage and pumping and will be responsible for 59% of this mitigation.
+In summary, the proposed development triggers additional mitigation for water storage and pumping and will be responsible for a portion of this mitigation as determined by monitoring and metering.

-Presented in this section is information on the preliminary sewer system concepts for SEIS Alternative 6 - Proposed 47° North Master Site Plan Amendment and a comparison to the FEIS Alternative 5 estimates as evaluated in the 2002 EIS SETR and SEIS Alternative 5.
+Presented in this section is information on the preliminary sewer system concepts for the revised Proposal and a comparison to the SEIS Alternatives 5 and 6.